 Introduce Yourself to the Neighbors

 Your neighbors can be a great resource when you’re new to the neighborhood.
-Introduce yourself to them when you have a chance and try to get to know them a little.
+Please introduce yourself to them when you have a chance and try to get to know them a little.
 Remember, neighbors can help keep an eye on your house when you’re away, recommend great restaurants in the area, and may even become close friends if you give them a chance.
 You won’t know unless you introduce yourself!

 Let The Kids Help

 When you’re moving within the same city, most kids find transitioning into the new house relatively simple.
-All that’s changed for them is their room—their friends, their school, and their extracurricular activities stays the same.
+All that’s changed for them is their room—their friends, school, and extracurricular activities stay the same.
 However, they’re more likely to get settled into their new space if they get to help you unpack and set up.
 Best of all, it keeps them occupied and can actually make unpacking faster.

 Spare yourself the stress of unloading heavy furniture from a moving truck on your own.
 Contact Eden’s Moving Services and let our licensed and insured movers take care of the heavy lifting for you.